 Sue's Photo Gallery

-Below are some examples of Sue's last two homes over the years.
+Below are some "before and after" photos of Sue's last two homes.

 Sue's Kitchen in early 2015

-Sue had a mountain of kitchen utensils, cookware and appliances to take care
+Sue had a mountain of kitchen utensils and appliances to take care of.

-of and maintain.
-Unfortunately she couldn't afford a maid to clean and
+Unfortunately she couldn't afford a maid to clean and dust them for her...

 Sue's kitchen in late 2015